 The standard reference interval for PDW typically falls between 9.0% and 17.0% for adults.
 A PDW value below 9% signifies more uniform platelet size, which usually suggests normal platelet function.
 However, a PDW value above 17% indicates a greater variability in platelet size, which can be a sign of increased platelet activation.

 It’s important to note that elevated PDW values have been associated with several health concerns.
-Therefore, regular monitoring of PDW along with other platelet indices is important.
+Therefore, it is important to monitor PDW and other platelet indices regularly.

 Understanding High PDW

-As stated above, a high PDW, particularly values above 16.7%, can be an indication of several health concerns.
+A high PDW, particularly values above 16.7%, may indicate several health concerns.
 Here’s what an elevated PDW may suggest:

-- Increased risk of abnormal blood clotting (also known as thrombosis) and complications due to bleeding.
+- Increased risk of abnormal blood clotting (thrombosis) and complications due to bleeding.

 - Early signs of preterm birth in pregnant women.